ThomasHtn/app-docker/README.md

 # Description
-The aim of this project is to use a trained model to predict the amount of a loan based on parameters supplied by the user.
+The aim of this project is to use implement a complete docker stack and and github actions to auto run pipeline test

 ## Virtual environment